joshuacoles/Obsidian-Omnifocus-Plugin/README.md

 ## Assembly

-Run `./build.sh` to assemble the plugin.
+Run `just build` to assemble the plugin, `just install` to add it the required directory.
 The plugin will be assembled in the `OmniObsidian.omnifocusjs` package.

 ## Acknowledgements